 - making suggestions about imaginary play, for example asking ‘What would it be like to be small like a mouse?’, or providing props to use for play

 - sharing songs, stories and rhymes, both new ones and old favourites.

 Your child may now be eligible to attend a kindergarten program, which can provide new learning experiences and strengthen your child’s love of learning.

-> For more information on kindergarten, see: About Kindergarten
+For more information on kindergarten, see:

-> Play is often social – that is, it involves other children.
+Play is often social – that is, it involves other children.
 Social play gives your child a chance to practise getting along with other children and to learn new skills.
 Play helps children learn about themselves and where they fit in the world.
 Evidence shows that play can support learning across physical, social, emotional and intellectual areas of development.

 A few suggestions of good play experiences for three to five-year-olds include: